-Is education to blame?
+Is upbringing to blame?

-On the contrary, if you have been brought up in a family with very permissive rules, openness to novelty will be central for your personality.
-In other words, our upbringing has a lot to do with our later experience of satisfaction with life and positive views.
+On the contrary, if you have been brought up in a family with very permissive rules, openness to novelty will be central to your personality.
+In other words, our upbringing has a tremendous effect on our later worldview and experience of overall satisfaction with life.

-The placebo and nocebo effects are both characterised by intense reactions and emotions, but have very different outcomes.
-A cheerful optimistic person, able to truly believe in the benefits of a treatment, has the psychological resources to alleviate stress and view things in a positive manner.
+The placebo and nocebo effects are both characterized by intense reactions and emotions but have very different outcomes.
+A cheerful optimistic person who is able to truly believe in the benefits of treatment has the psychological resources to alleviate stress and view things in a positive manner.

 Beliefs that heal or sicken

-Very few people understand that their minds governs their bodies.
-The will to live and a strong faith that one can surmount the problem with health sustaining drugs do play a role in maintaining a healthy life.
+Very few people understand that their minds govern their bodies.
+The will to live and a strong faith that one can surmount the problem with health-sustaining drugs do play a role in maintaining a healthy life.